« Saturday

 - Lake Quinault Spruce

-- All Trees Go to Heaven
+Narada Falls, as seen from Stevens Canyon Road, Mount Rainier National Park - All Trees Go to Heaven

-- Eagle and Tumtum
+Mount Rainier National Park - Eagle and Tumtum

-Mount Rainier National Park - Narada Falls
+Narada Falls, Mount Rainier National Park - Rainier and clouds

 - Falls Creek Campground